Thaddeus S. Smith: Incarceration at Andersonville Prison

 On May 31, 1864, Smith was transferred to Company E, 191st Pennsylvania Infantry.
 Corporal Smith was captured August 19, 1864 by Confederate forces at Weldon Railroad, Virginia and sent to Andersonville Prison, a Confederate prisoner-of-war camp.

-Andersonville Prison was commanded by Major Henry Wirz, who, after the war, was tried and executed for war crimes related to his command of the prison.
+Andersonville Prison was commanded by Captain Henry Wirz, who, after the war, was tried and executed for war crimes related to his command of the prison.
 Those held in Andersonville faced brutal and unsanitary conditions, including an inadequate water supply, overcrowding and reductions of food rations, ultimately leading to the deaths of nearly 13,000 Union troops.
 Andersonville held approximately 45,000 Union prisoners over the course of its operation, and by the time Smith arrived in August 1864, Andersonville held 33,000 prisoners concurrently, the most held at any one time during the prison's existence.

 Although Smith managed to escape once, he was recaptured and returned to Andersonville, where he remained a prisoner of war for the next seven months until Union forces freed him on March 2, 1865.

 Two months later Smith was released from military service.